Q: How do I apply for housing?

 A: Graduate students may complete an application online at MyHomeAtPenn.
 You will need your PennKey and password to sign in.
 New students will receive a PennKey set-up code after their school has entered their information in the Student Registration System.

-A: Occupancy terms are August XX – May 31 or June 30 (the date in August changes annually).
+A: Occupancy terms are August XX – June 30 (the date in August changes annually).

 A: Students whose programs begin prior to the start of our occupancy term may request early arrival when applying.
 Requests will be accommodated as space permits.
 Rent will be prorated for the additional time in housing.
 If your room will not be ready in time for early arrival, you may request short-term housing in our other residences that are used for summer housing.
 Students who need to arrive one or two days prior to the start of the occupancy term for personal needs can typically be accommodated.
 Early arrival information is updated on our website annually.
 Prorated rent will be charged.

 A: Because of the size of our apartments, families cannot be accommodated.
 Students may apply to live with a partner or spouse under our “grad plus” policy.
 Please be aware that the apartments are the same size as those assigned to one individual.
 The only difference is that another twin bed will be added to the unit.